 1. Low Pressure Inside the Storage Tank Can Cause Drainage

-You can use a PSI or pressure gauge to test if the pressure is too low.
-If it’s lower than 6 psi, here’s what you can do to increase it.
+If your filtration system has drainage issues, you need to check the PSI levels and test if the pressure is too low using a pressure gauge.
+If it’s lower than 6 psi, then you have to increase it.

-- Step 1: Turn off your water supply and shut off the pressure tank valve.
-Disconnect the tank and take it to a place where you can drain the remaining water from the tank.
+Step 1: Turn off your water supply and shut off the pressure tank valve.
+Disconnect the tank and take it to a place where you can drain the remaining water.

-- Step 4: Use the bicycle pump or get an air compressor for pumping air into the tank.
-Keep checking the PSI gauge to make sure you’re not over-pressurizing it.
-Otherwise, the tank might rupture.
+Step 4: Use the bicycle pump or an air compressor to pump air into the tank.
+Keep checking the PSI gauge to make sure you’re not over-pressurizing it, as it can cause the tank to rupture.

-- Step 5: When the pressure reaches the standard level (6-8 psi), stop pumping and close the pressure valve.
-Replace the removed parts and attach the tank to the RO system again.
-Turn on the flow and check if the drainage system is fixed.
+Step 5: When pressure reaches the standard level of 6-8 psi, stop pumping and close the pressure valve.
+Replace the removed parts and attach the tank back to the RO system again.
+Turn on the flow and check if the drainage problem is fixed.

 2. Ruptured Air Bladder Can Cause RO System Drainage

-If you don’t maintain your RO unit, the air bladder might rupture due to some physical force or excessive water pressure.
+If you don’t regularly maintain your RO unit, the air bladder might rupture due to excessive water pressure.

-It’s not possible to fix a ruptured air bladder.
-In this case, the entire RO tank needs to be replaced to solve the drainage issue.
+Unfortunately, there is no way to properly fix a ruptured air bladder.
+You will have to replace the entire RO in order to solve the drainage issue.

 3. Damaged Shut off Valve Can Cause System Drainage

-When the ASO valve gets broken or damaged, additional water enters the reverse osmosis system, and the extra water starts to drain.
-Detecting a broken ASO valve is easy.
-First, fill the tank and keep the tank valve open.
+When the ASO valve gets broken or damaged, unwanted additional water goes into the reverse osmosis system, and the tank starts to leak.
+Fortunately, detecting a broken ASO valve is very easy.

-Then try to listen closely to see if the water is draining.
-You can also pull the drain line from the drain saddle to check.
-If the water keeps draining, this means the ASO valve isn’t doing its work properly, and maybe it’s broken or damaged.
+Fill the tank and keep the tank valve open, then listen closely to hear if the water is draining.
+You can pull the drain line from the drain saddle to check if the water keeps draining.
+If it does, this means the ASO valve isn’t doing its job and is probably broken or damaged.

-To solve this problem, you have to replace the broken ASO valve.
-Follow the step-by-step process given below to get the job done right:
+To solve this problem, you will have to replace the broken ASO valve.

-- Step 1: Dismount the reverse osmosis system to easily access the valve.
-You can find the valve from the back of your RO unit.
+Step 1: Dismount the reverse osmosis system to get better access to the valve.
+You will find the valve at the back of your RO unit.

-- Step 2: Got the valve?
-Now note the correct configuration of the valve so that you can install the new one correctly.
-The top portion of the valve has in and out markings on it, while the bottom portion has some screws.
+Step 2: Once you navigate the valve, take note of its configuration so that you can install the new one correctly.
+The top portion of the valve has in and out markings on it, while the bottom portion is held in place by screws.

 4. Broken Check Valve Might Cause Drainage

-As you know, the SO valve shuts automatically and rejects the extra water when the RO tank is filled.
-The check valve prevents the rejected water from draining.
+The SO valve shuts down automatically in order to reject the extra water once the RO tank is full.
+The check valve serves to prevent rejected water from draining.

-So, if the valve is broken, the feed water pressure will flow more water into the drain pipe, causing constant drainage.
+If the valve is broken, the water pressure will push the water into the drain pipe, causing constant drainage.

-Check valves are pretty cheap and can be easily replaced.
-So, it’s best if you can get a new one.
+Check valves are very affordable and can be easily replaced.
+So, the best course of action is to get a brand new one.

-There are two types of check valves available in the market: the straight ones and the 90-degree check valves.
+There are two types of check valves available on the market: straight and 90-degree check valves.
 We recommend you go for the 90-degree valves as they are easier to install.

 5. Worn-Out Flow Restrictor

-When the restrictor wears out, the high-pressure water will directly flow to the drain, and the pressure inside the system will decrease too.
+When the restrictor wears out, the high-pressure water flows directly into the drain.
+This causes the pressure inside the system to decrease.

-- Step 1: First, you have to locate the restrictor.
-You can find it behind your membrane housing on the black waste water line.
+Step 1: Locate the restrictor by taking a look behind the membrane housing on the black waste water line.
 Then turn off the feed water and the tank valve.

-- Step 2: As the restrictor is located in the black tubing running between the drain saddle, you need to disconnect the black tubing from the RO system.
+Step 2: Because the restrictor is located between the black tubing and the drain saddle, you need to disconnect the black tubing from the RO system.

-- Step 3: Remove the worn-out restrictor from the black tubing and replace the new one.
-Make sure the arrow on the restrictor is faced towards the drain saddle.
-Reconnect the black tubing to the system and check if the water is still draining continuously or not.
+Make sure the arrow on the restrictor is facing towards the drain saddle.
+Reconnect the black tubing to the system and check if the water is still draining.

 6. Faulty RO System Installation Can Cause Drainage

-If you placed the wrong tubing on the wrong fitting or didn’t place a component in the right direction, that’s probably why the feed water is directly going to the drain line.
+If you place the wrong tubing on the wrong fitting or don’t place a component in the right direction, the feed water could flow into the drain line.

 7. Clogged RO Membrane Can Cause Drainage